jplimmer/bucket-list/README.md

 ## Overview

-This project is a frontend Typescript exercise focused on DOM manipulation and interactive UI development.
+This project is a frontend Typescript exercise focused on DOM manipulation, interactive UI development and project structure.
 Based on a pre-designed HTML & CSS template, **Bucket List** allows users to create and organise their personal goals and dreams.

 <table>
     <tr>